kubinka0505/demucs/README.md

 If you are experiencing issues and want the old Demucs back, please fill an issue, and then you can get back to the v3 with `git checkout v3`.
 You can also go [Demucs v2][Demucs_v2].

-Demucs is a state-of-the-art music source separation model, currently capable of separating drums, bass, and vocals from the rest of the accompaniment.
-Demucs is based on a U-Net convolutional architecture inspired by [Wave-U-Net][Wave_U_Net].
+Demucs is a state-of-the-art music source separation model, currently capable of separating drums, bass, vocals and other sounds from the rest of the accompaniment.
+It's based on a U-Net convolutional architecture inspired by [Wave-U-Net][Wave_U_Net].
 The v4 version features [Hybrid Transformer Demucs][htdemucs], a hybrid spectrogram/waveform separation model using Transformers.
 It is based on [Hybrid Demucs][Hybrid_Paper] (also provided in this repository) with the innermost layers are replaced by a cross-domain Transformer Encoder.
 This Transformer uses self-attention within each domain, and cross-attention across domains.
-The model achieves a SDR of 9.00 dB on the MUSDB HQ test set.
+- The model achieves a SDR of 9.00 dB on the MUSDB HQ test set.
 Moreover, when using sparse attention kernels to extend its receptive field and per source fine-tuning, we achieve state-of-the-art 9.20 dB of SDR.
+(The Sparse Hybrid Transformer model decribed in our paper isn't provided as it requires custom CUDA code that isn't ready for release yet.)

 Samples are available [on our sample page](https://ai.honu.io/papers/htdemucs/index.html).
 Checkout [our paper][htdemucs] for more information.
-It has been trained on the [MUSDB HQ][MusDB] dataset + an extra training dataset of 800 songs.
-This model separates drums, bass and vocals and other stems for any song.

-As Hybrid Transformer Demucs is brand new, it is not activated by default, you can activate it in the usual commands described hereafter with `-n htdemucs_ft`.
-The single, non fine-tuned model is provided as `-n htdemucs`, and the retrained baseline as `-n hdemucs_mmi`.
-The Sparse Hybrid Transformer model decribed in our paper is not provided as its requires custom CUDA code that is not ready for release yet.
-We are also releasing an experimental 6 sources model, that adds a `guitar` and `piano` source.
-Quick testing seems to show okay quality for `guitar`, but a lot of bleeding and artifacts for the `piano` source.

 <p align="center">
 <img src="demucs.png" alt="Schema representing the structure of Hybrid Transformer Demucs, with a dual U-Net structure, one branch for the temporal domain, and one branch for the spectral domain.
 There is a cross-domain Transformer between the Encoders and Decoders."
 width="800px"></p>

 ## Important news if you are already using Demucs
 See the [release notes](./docs/release.md) for more details.

 - 22/02/2023